ccj242/Word-Unknown/README.md

-# Word Unknown - A word game by the creator of Synonymy
+# Word Unknown - A new word game

 .Word Unknown takes inspiration from both hangman and mastermind to create an incredibly fun and simple word game experience.
 Your objective is to guess a randomly generated word in as few moves as possible using both lexical and deductive logic.
 Once a legal guess is made, you'll get X's and O's in response.
 Each X represents a correct letter in the correct position, and each O represents a correct letter in the wrong position.
 There are five different difficulties (word lengths) to choose from and a daily challenge for each so you can compete with friends!
 Best of all, the game is 100% free and open source!